wf9a5m75/redis-ex-cli/README.md

 # redis-ex-cli

-Redix-ex-cli helps you to manipulate keys of Redis Database through command-line-interface.
+Redix-ex-cli is a utility command which manipulates multiple keys of Redis Database through command-line-interface.

+You can pick up the keys with regular expression, rename / copy / delete them, or export the keys.
+Also set / delete one hash value for multiple keys at one time.

 ## Install
 ```bash
 $> npm -g install redis-ex-cli
 ```

-## Usage
+## Quick Example
 ```bash
 $> redis-ex-cli
 (disconnect) >> server localhost